loopstick/Photon2_Tutorial/README.md

 - In order to register the device we must first obtain the MAC address of our device
 - The code below asks the device to print its own MAC address (to serial):
 - First we need to flash the code to our device.
-- copy the code below
+- copy the code below (hint: click the two little squares at the top left of the code block to copy the entire block at once)

 ```
 void setup() {